 That is not to say that that will solve all your problems.
 Being fat does come with an increased risk of clinical depression, anxiety, and other mental disorders.
 If you are feeling anxious or depressed about life in general do be sure to discuss it with your doctor.

 Just remember to treat yourself kindly, like you should do for anyone else you love and care about.

 If I were the last person on earth, would I care about being fat?
 Well, probably.
 Because I’d have to do way more running to get away from zombies.
-But, that aside, the majority of my concerns with being fat would evaporate.
+But, that aside, the majority of my concerns about being fat would evaporate.

 I wouldn’t care about finding dates.

 I wouldn’t care about sweating through my clothes.